 The Beltpack keys can be locked to avoid any wrong operation by accident.
 Press and hold the PWR button (#4) of the Beltpack and quickly press GRP button (#5) within two seconds and release both.
-Set (#7) and GRP (#5) buttons will be locked and cannot be used.
 In the Beltpack Normal menu, 'Lock' is displayed in the lower right corner of the screen.
 To unlock, press and hold the PWR button (#4) and quickly press GRP button (#5) within two seconds and release both again.
-This setting is maintained even if the Beltpack is turned off and re-started.